Mawave-Marketing/resource-planning/README.md

 }
 ```

+**Tip**: You can use empty `sheet_id` values (`""`) to pre-configure teams before their sheets are ready.
+The script will automatically skip them without errors.

 2. The script will automatically:
+   - Skip teams with empty sheet_ids (logged as info message)
-   - Process these teams during the next run
+   - Process teams with valid sheet_ids during the next run
-   - Combine data from all Organic Social teams
+   - Combine data from all teams in the same department
    - Create/update BigQuery tables accordingly

+3. Once you have the actual Google Sheet IDs, simply replace the empty strings with the real IDs and redeploy.

 ## Column Mapping